Free Russia Forum: 7th Forum

 Members of the Tatar government in exile asked the Free Russia Forum to recognize the independence of the Idel-Ural republics.
-In response, the editorial committee of the Forum published a commentary by Vadim Sidorov, in which he criticized this request due to the lack of the expressed will of the peoples concerned and the high proportion of the Russian population in these territories.
+In response, the editorial committee of the Forum published a commentary by Vadim Sidorov, in which he criticized this request due to the lack of the expressed will of the people's concern and the high proportion of the Russian population in these territories.
 Sidorov suggested discussing this issue during the formation of a renewed federation or other commonwealth of new states on the site of the current Russian Federation.

-By universal vote of the participants of the 7th Forum, it was decided to expand the number of persons on "Putin's List" by 28 persons.
+By a universal vote of the participants of the 7th Forum, it was decided to expand the number of persons on "Putin's List" by 28 persons.

 Applications were accepted in support of the detained journalist Ivan Golunov, and in support of the activists of Open Russia, against whom criminal cases were initiated.

 Forum participants unanimously supported the resolution in support of the Toronto community's initiative to name a street in Earl Bales Park in honor of Boris Nemtsov.

 8th Forum

 On November 9–10, 2019, the 8th Free Russia Forum was held in Vilnius.
 More than three hundred people gathered for it, out of 68% came from Russia and 32% represented Russian political emigration.
-The discussions were attended by including Garry Kasparov, Oleg Sentsov, Lev Ponomaryov, Marat Gelman and others.
+The discussions were attended by Garry Kasparov, Oleg Sentsov, Lev Ponomaryov, Marat Gelman, and others.

-The key topics of the 8th Forum include: change and development of the repressive apparatus and ways to resist repressions, possible strategies of the Russian opposition in relation to participation in elections, past elections to the Moscow City Duma, environmental protests in the regions, socio-economic situation in Russia, prospects for the development of Russian-Ukrainian conflict in Donbas, prospects and threats to the integration of Russia and Belarus.
+The key topics of the 8th Forum include change and development of the repressive apparatus and ways to resist repressions, possible strategies of the Russian opposition concerning participation in elections, past elections to the Moscow City Duma, environmental protests in the regions, the socio-economic situation in Russia, prospects for the development of Russian-Ukrainian conflict in Donbas, prospects and threats to the integration of Russia and Belarus.

 At the beginning, the forum paid tribute to the memory of the recently deceased opposition leader Vladimir Bukovsky.
 Then activists and politicians from the regions spoke about their activities and prospects.

 In honor of the 30th anniversary of the fall of the Berlin Wall, participants discussed the reasons for the collapse of the communist regimes.

 Several people were included in the "Putin's list", in particular, the judges who passed the verdict on the defendants in the "Moscow case" and the investigators.

 Journalist Dmitry Zapolsky presented his book "Putinburg".
-In it, the author shows how the management system that now exists in Russia was created in St. Petersburg.
+In it, the author shows how the management system that exists in Russia was created in St. Petersburg.

 The next, 9th forum was held in May 2020 in Vilnius.

 9th Forum

-The event was planned in full-time format with a venue in Vilnius, however, due to the coronavirus pandemic, it was held online.
-It was held on November 20-21, 2020.
+The event was planned in a full-time format with a venue in Vilnius, however, due to the Coronavirus Pandemic, it was held online.
+It was held on November 20–21, 2020.
 It was attended by Sergei Guriev, Garry Kasparov, Leonid Gozman, Mikhail Krutikhin, Elena Lukyanova, Gennady Gudkov, Olga Romanova, Andrei Soldatov, Alexander Kynev, Andrey Piontkovsky, Leonid Nevzlin, Lev Ponomaryov, Andrey Illarionov, Konstantin Eggert, Ilya Ponomarev, Vladislav Inozemtsev, Boris Reitschuster, Alexander Morozov, Andrei Sannikov, Marat Gelman, Igor Yakovenko, Yevgeniya Chirikova, Irina Borogan and others.